 - Co/Instructing or presenting for a PLUS 100: Transitions to PLU (1-credit course)

-- Facilitating sessions for Diversity Center Retreats: (e.g., Students of Color Retreat, Men’s Retreat, Women’s Retreat, Queer Student Retreat)
+- Facilitating sessions for Center for Diversity, Justice, and Sustainability Retreats: (e.g., Students of Color Retreat, Men’s Retreat, Women’s Retreat, Queer Student Retreat)

 - Serving as a Lutes as Active Bystanders facilitators